BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 If the last saved block number is the same as the current one, the function updates that last record with a new amount, otherwise it add new record with new (current) block number and specified amount.

-- **Test cases**
+**Test cases**

-	- should add new record with current block number and specified amount
+- it should add new record with current block number and specified amount
 	- if the checkpoints list is empty
 	- if the last record in the list has the old block number
-	- should overwrite the last record with current block number and specified amount
+- it should overwrite the last record with current block number and specified amount
 	- if the last record in the list has the same block number as the current one
 	- if the last record in the list has the block number greater than the current one